Kah0ona/sweet-crud/README.md

 You can do this with vanilla `compojure-api`, and, say `clojure.java.jdbc` or `honeysql`, but this is fairly repetetive.

-Here's how you do it with this library:
+Here's how you do it with this library (also see note below!):

 ```clojure
 (namespace my.namespace